 Doing Business in Zimbabwe

-(Video) Ambassador Charles Ray discusses a brief history of American businesses in Zimbabwe and why a foreign company might want to invest in Zimbabwe.
+(Video) Former Ambassador Charles Ray discusses a brief history of American businesses in Zimbabwe and why a foreign company might want to invest in Zimbabwe.

 Zimbabwe Tourism: Partnering for the Future with the United States”?

 Based on Remarks by Ambassador Charles Ray at the ATA Summit, May 19 2012.

 Good afternoon, and please allow me to join the chorus of voices welcoming you to Zimbabwe.
 For those of you visiting Zimbabwe for the first time, I think you are in for a pleasant surprise.

 I can tell you that when I arrived in Zimbabwe towards the end of 2009, I was pleasantly surprised.
 Going by what I had read in the newspapers up to then, I expected to encounter the four horsemen of the Apocalypse on my way into town from the airport.
 Instead, I met many people who were delighted to welcome an American visitor to their country—and immediately dispense advice on all the things I needed to do and see during my stay.
 I have followed that advice and made a point of visiting every part of the country I could reach.
 There are the rivers and mountains in the Eastern Highlands, the dramatic landscape of the Chimanimani hills, the broad horizons of the Lowveld, the rolling hills of Matebeleland and the Matopos, the history-laden Great Zimbabwe, amazing national parks, Lake Kariba, the Victoria Falls, and much more.

 And Zimbabwe has much more than places to go and things to do.
 The country is also full of Zimbabweans, and I urge you to meet as many of them as you can.